nathabee/PomoloBee/docs/WORKLOG.md

 ###  April 17 2025
+- **Hours Worked**: 6 hours
+- **Tasks**:
+  - Django : API1 cleaning + Integration tests : solved pb on non regression tests, view and modele for manual estimation and estimations
+  - APP : add image  storage,views,repository ,card , imagehistoryscreen,
+  - APP : add notion xy_location to be return from svgmapscreen to location and from location to camera
+  - APP : create image_data/estimations.json and image_data/estimations.json handle images in cloud mode (fater syncronisation or to add exemple for initailisation)
+  - APP : add image_data/pending_images.json to be able to handle images in local (before syncronisation or in case local mode only)
+  - APP : modifiy camerascreen to handle missing data necessary to create a pending image : xy_location,date
+  - APP : add code to download images and estimations from cloud in case of synchronisation (clean is not been done already)

+###  April 17 2025
 - **Hours Worked**: 4 hours
 - **Tasks**:
-  - Django : API1 cleaning + Integration tests : solved pb on non regression tests, view and modele for manual estimation and estimations
+  - APP : debug code added yesterday, installation : new asset files are copied ,

 ---